Eines-Informatiques-Avancades/Project_2025/README.md

 which can be used to perform different tasks.

 - `vdw_gas`: the main simulation program.
 Will perform the simulation and output the results into different text files.
+Results are outputted in reduced units.

 - `binning`: performs data sampling of the results of the Van der Waals gas molecular dynamics simulation from a given text file outputted by `vdw_gas`.